Dog Bite Prevention

 NW Insurance Council and I.I.I. offer these tips to help reduce the risk of your dog biting someone:

-• Dog bite liability laws and breed-specific statutes vary by state and municipalities.
+- Dog bite liability laws and breed-specific statutes vary by state and municipality.
 As a dog owner, it is important to know your state and local laws as well as your insurance coverage.

-• Spay or neuter your dog.
-Studies show that dogs are three times less likely to bite if they have been neutered.
+- Spay or neuter your dog.
+Studies show that dogs are three times less likely to bite if neutered.

-• Teach your kids the basics of dog safety.
-Discourage children from disturbing a dog that is eating or sleeping, for example, and always supervise children when they are around dogs.
+- Teach your kids the basics of dog safety.
+Discourage children from disturbing a dog that is eating or sleeping, for example, and always supervise children around dogs.

 View All Posts